Biomedical Sciences (MSc)

 The Biomedical Sciences programme

-For all students the master Biomedical Sciences consists of a common part (60 ec) and a specific part (60 ec), which depends on the specialisation you choose.
-You will either further explore research or also gain knowledge and training in communication, management or education.
+For all students the master Biomedical Sciences consists of a common part (60 ec, usually in the first year) and a specialisation-specific part (60 ec in the second year).
+In the common part you will gain essential biomedical knowledge and skills via courses and a research internship.
+In your specialisation year you will either further explore research or gain knowledge and training in communication, management or education.
 By following courses and doing internships you will get a solid base for your future career.
-In the common part, which is usually followed in your first year, you gain essential biomedical knowledge and skills via courses and a research internship.

 The common part of the programme for all students of the master Biomedical Sciences consists of: